 1 - View, compare & choose products from CanView

-BHC developed the CanView ordering platform which offers the widest range of plant based medicines and Medical Cannabis therapies in Australia.
-All registered Medical Practitioners can utilise CanView during consultations to discuss and choose the best product for their patients
+BHC developed the CanView ordering platform which offers the widest range of plant-based medicines and Medical Cannabis therapies in Australia.
+All registered Medical Practitioners can utilise CanView during consultations to discuss and choose the best product options for their patients

 2 - Submit a TGA SAS application.